abhay-ramesh/pushduck/packages/pushduck/EXPORTS.md

 # Export Structure Guide

-This document explains the clean export structure of `next-s3-uploader` and how to import functionality based on your use case.
+This document explains the clean export structure of `pushduck` and how to import functionality based on your use case.

 ## 📦 Import Paths

-### 1. Main Entry Point (`next-s3-uploader`)
+### 1. Main Entry Point (`pushduck`)

 **Use for:** Client-side components and configuration setup